Ethiopia PM mourns dad: Afwerki, Kagame, Qatar, UAE etc. react | Africanews

 Reports said the late Ahmed Ali was buried today in accordance with Islamic norms.
 Abiy, a Christian, was born a Muslim and attended Islamic school as a young boy.

-His mother, Tezeta Wolde, about whom he spoke fondly in his inaugural address in April 2018, was a Christian.
-She was the fourth wife of his father.
-Abiy was her last child but his father’s thirteenth.
+His mother, about whom he spoke fondly in his inaugural address in April 2018, was a Christian.
+The fourth wife of his father.
+Abiy was her last child.

 Prime Minister Abiy Ahmed shares his heartfelt gratitude to the local and international community for the condolence messages and well wishes received as he mourns the loss of his father.